Air Fryer vs Oven: Energy Cost Comparison

 Who should prioritize energy savings: Empty nesters, couples, anyone cooking small portions regularly.

 Who should stick with the oven: Large families, batch cookers, people who rarely cook.
+For a deeper cost analysis, check our air fryer energy cost calculator.

 FAQ